 Michael also worked as the Marketing Director at Graywolf Press, where he oversaw Graywolf’s dynamic publicity team; launched Graywolf’s new website; revamped Graywolf’s logo, catalogs, and galley design; and worked closely with independent booksellers around the country, landing multiple Graywolf Press books on the ABA’s Indie Next list.

-Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner; Bad Feminist and Hunger author Roxane Gay; the Washington Post‘s Ron Charles; the Chicago Tribune‘s Jennifer Day; BuzzFeed‘s Isaac Fitzgerald; freelance critic Michael Schaub; the New York Times Book Review‘s Pamela Paul; prestigious poetry critic Steph Burt; Slate‘s Laura Miller; New York Times Book Review‘s Parul Sehgal; GQ‘s Kevin Nguyen; O, The Oprah Magazine‘s Leigh Haber; and Laila Lalami of The Nation and the Los Angeles Times.
+Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner; Bad Feminist and Hunger author Roxane Gay; the Washington Post‘s Ron Charles; the Chicago Tribune‘s Jennifer Day; BuzzFeed‘s Isaac Fitzgerald; freelance critic Michael Schaub; the New York Times Book Review‘s Pamela Paul; prestigious poetry critic Steph Burt; Slate‘s Laura Miller; New York Times Book Review‘s Parul Sehgal; GQ‘s Kevin Nguyen; O, The Oprah Magazine‘s Leigh Haber; Laila Lalami of The Nation and the Los Angeles Times; and Wall Street Journal critic Sam Sacks.

 In addition to being interviewed for the Poets & Writers article “The Art of Publicity: How Indie Publicists Work with Writers,” he has spoken about marketing and publicity at many book conferences, including Grub Street’s “The Muse & the Marketplace” in Boston, the Decatur Book Festival in Atlanta, “Poets & Writers Live” in Chicago, and multiple appearances at Book Expo America, as well at various universities, including Macalester College, Hamline University, the University of North Carolina, and the University of North Carolina at Wilmington.